Public Service Loan Forgiveness: Qualifying payment plans

 Multiple plans are available to those interested in the PSLF program.
-Those wishing to seek forgiveness under the PSLF should make payments under one of the income-driven repayment plans, including Income Contingent Repayment, Income Based Repayment, Pay As You Earn, or Revised Pay As You Earn.
+Those wishing to seek forgiveness under the PSLF should make payments under one of the income-driven repayment plans, including income-contingent Repayment, Income-Based Repayment, pay-as-you-earn, or Revised pay-as-you-earn.

 On May 23, 2018, the U.S. Department of Education announced a second-chance plan for people in public service jobs who were denied loan forgiveness because they chose the wrong repayment plan.
 The DoED will use $350 million set aside by Congress in a fix-it fund to help people seeking reconsideration.
 The money will be distributed on a first-come, first-served basis.

 Problems with the program

 The earliest date that public servants could qualify for full cancelation of their loans was October 1, 2017, ten years after PSLF existed.
 Problems soon emerged.
 Of the first 28,000 public servants who applied for forgiveness, only 96 were approved.
 This is a denial rate of 99 percent.
 In March 2018 Congress attempted to fix PSLF by passing the Temporary Expanded Public Service Loan Forgiveness program (TEPSLF).
 According to a Government Accountability Office report of the 54,184 who applied for TEPSLF 53,523 got denied.
 These denials are the result of many problems, including servicers who provided false or misleading information about whether an account had the right loan type and payment plan to qualify for PSLF.
 On October 6, 2021, the Biden administration announced a temporary waiver allowing past payments to qualify even if they had the wrong loan type or payment plan.
 As of March 2022 100,000 people have had over $6.2 billion of student loans canceled as a result of the waiver, however, many problems still persist.
 The government estimates that 1.3 million public servants qualify for PSLF.
 FedLoan Servicing continues to incorrectly tell people that they do not qualify for PSLF when in fact they do.
 FedLoan has also been sending automated messages with inaccurate payment counts.
 The CFPB has issued a warning to FedLoan.
 The Department of Education's PSLF help tool will not allow people to select that they have made over 120 payments, forcing people to fill out the form with inaccurate information or find workarounds.
+Applicants who have reached 120 qualified payments have reported long processing delays of three months or more after submitting PSLF forms to loan servicer, Higher Education Loan Authority of the State of Missouri.